surabhibehara9998/Robotics-Dashboard-Backend/README.md

 - File: postman_collection/Robotic Dashboard.postman_collection.json
 - Import into Postman Client to test APIs.

+#High-Frequency Data Sink (Task 1.1 – Conceptual Architecture)
+Managing raw high-frequency telemetry (e.g., IMU readings at millisecond intervals, camera metadata, or continuous sensor feeds) from 100+ robots cannot be efficiently handled by writing directly into MongoDB.
+MongoDB is excellent for structured metadata and fleet state, but it is not designed to absorb unbounded streaming workloads at this scale without introducing write bottlenecks and cost inefficiencies.
+Instead, I would design the ingestion pipeline around AWS Kinesis Data Streams as the primary data sink.

+- Why AWS Kinesis?
+  --Massive Ingestion Capacity: Capable of handling millions of events per second with single-digit millisecond latency.
+  --Elastic Scalability: Scales horizontally by adding shards, ensuring smooth handling of load spikes (e.g., robots streaming more frequently during mission-critical phases).
+  --Durability & Replay: All telemetry is durably persisted for 24 hours (configurable up to 7 days), enabling replay of streams for debugging or reprocessing.
+  --Ecosystem Integration: Natively integrates with AWS Lambda, Kinesis Data Firehose, S3, Redshift, and external systems such as MongoDB Atlas — reducing operational complexity.

+- Data Flow
+Robots → Kinesis Data Stream → Lambda (processing, aggregation, filtering) → → Persist summaries to MongoDB Atlas (fleet dashboard) → Persist raw streams to S3 (cheap long-term storage) or AWS Timestream (time-series analytics)

+- Why not write directly to MongoDB?
+  --MongoDB excels at metadata, config, and dashboards, but unbounded high-frequency writes can overwhelm the cluster, drive up costs, and degrade query performance.
+  --By introducing Kinesis as a buffer and event backbone, we decouple ingestion from persistence.
+MongoDB receives only aggregated or curated telemetry suitable for real-time dashboards, while raw data is offloaded to time-series or object storage.

+- Alternative: AWS Timestream
+For workloads where time-series analysis (rolling averages, battery trends, anomaly detection) is the primary use case, AWS Timestream is a strong alternative.
+It offers:
+  --Native time-series functions (windowed aggregates, interpolation).
+  --Built-in tiered storage with automatic aging of data (recent data in memory, older data in cost-optimized storage).
+  --Zero-maintenance scaling for time-series use cases.
+  --In this hybrid approach:
+  --Kinesis remains the ingestion backbone.
+  --MongoDB Atlas stores fleet metadata, robot configs, and the “last known state.”
+  --AWS Timestream or S3 stores raw high-frequency telemetry for historical analysis and ML training pipelines.

 #Health & Monitoring
 - /healthz → returns DB connection status
 - Rate limiter on login to prevent brute force
 - Helmet & CORS for API security
 - Logs can be forwarded to CloudWatch (optional)